Home > Glossary of Terms

 PhototransistorA transistor that detects light and amplifies the resulting electrical signal.
 Light falling on the base-emitter junction generates a current, which is amplified internally.

 Photovoltaic effectProduction of a voltage difference across a p-n junction resulting from the absorption of photon energy.
-The voltage difference is caused by internal drift of holes and electrons.
+The voltage difference is caused by the internal drift of holes and electrons.
 See also: Photon.

-PigtailA short length of optical fiber permanently fixed to a component, used to connect power between a component and a transmission fiber.
+PigtailA short length of optical fiber permanently fixed to a component, is used to connect power between a component and a transmission fiber.

 Pin DiodeA semiconductor detector with an intrinsic region separating the p- and n-doped regions.
-This design gives fast, linear response and is widely used in fiber-optic receivers.
+This design gives a fast, linear response and is widely used in fiber-optic receivers.

 PIN PhotodiodeA diode with a large intrinsic region sandwiched between p- and n-doped semiconducting regions.
-Photons absorbed in this region create electron-hole pairs that are separated by an electric field, thus generating electric current in a load circuit.
+Photons absorbed in this region create electron-hole pairs that are separated by an electric field, thus generating an electric current in a load circuit.

-Planck's ConstantA universal constant (h) which gives the ratio of a quantum of radiant energy (E) to the frequency (v) of its source.
+Planck's ConstantA universal constant (h) gives the ratio of a quantum of radiant energy (E) to the frequency (v) of its source.
 It is expressed as E = hv.
 Named after German Physicist Max K. E. Planck.
 Its value is 6,625 x 10-34 joule-second.